kennitochang/kennitochang.github.io/_posts/en/2022-02-22-jyutping-tone-marks.md

 At a small cost in terms of the ability to distinguish tones, tone-marked jyutping reduces the amount of clutter and space between annotated Chinese characters.
 It provides a more natural reading experience for learning Cantonese and/or jyutping.

-Currently the extension is only available for Firefox.
 A discussion of Cantonese tones and a rationale for choosing these tone marks is given in the Appendices.
+In future versions, I hope to allow users to select their own tone marks if they wish.

 ## Download Link
 - [Download for Firefox](https://addons.mozilla.org/en-US/firefox/addon/inject-jyutping-diacritics/)
+- Download for Chrome (pending review)